2018 applications NOW OPEN. Apply before 31 Aug 2017.

 - Engineering Electronic – BEng / BSc

-Applicants must have taken Maths (not Maths Literacy) and Science in their matric year and achieved a minimum of a level 6 for both subjects
+Applicants must have taken Maths (not Maths Literacy) in their matric year and achieved a minimum of a level 6.

 Applicants must also be able to show that they have made good academic progress during their First and Second year of their tertiary education while studying towards obtaining a degree.